adamjr36/OrderBook/README.md

 ## Outstanding Issues

-Not as much error handling as a real production application.
+1. Not as much error handling as a real production application.
 Good enough for what it is with minimal prompting and asking for test files to be "rigorous."
+2. Only thing really missing is serialization and deserialization for it to be really usable.